Nestle’s marketing strategy has always been a topic of discussion because of its sterling achievements.

 Nestle has been playing with product diversification as a growth strategy for a long time.
 Every time Nestle hits a wall, the company introduces horizontal product diversification.

 KitKat is a classic example.
 Nestle’s frequent tinkering with the KitKat flavor is the reason the brand is still widely preferred.

 Presently, Nestle’s product portfolio is spread out to 12 food and beverage categories, from infant nutrition, confectionery to dairy items.

 2. Multiple Price Strategies

-Just like its product diversity, Nestle uses multiple price strategies to capture a wide audience.
+Just like its product diversity, Nestle uses multiple price strategies to capture a wider audience.

 Baffling.
 Isn’t it?

-Nestle balances both competitive and value-based price strategies to stay afloat.
+Nestle balances both competitive and value-based pricing strategies to stay afloat.

-Meaning, the company offers its core products at market prices to distribute risks while earns majorly from its premium brands.
+Meaning, the company offers its core products at market prices to distribute risks while earning majorly from its premium brands.

 3. Product Mix Strategy